Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 From a 2-D probe to whole-body mobile manipulation.

-MPOT on TIAGo mobile manipulator
+MPOT on a simulated TIAGo mobile manipulator

-TIAGo · batched OT trajopt on a real mobile manipulator
+TIAGo (sim) · batched OT whole-body trajopt

 MPOT space-time particle dynamics